Updated June 9, 2023

-Email etiquette refers to following rules for grammar, tone, writing style, and purpose when writing emails in the professional world.
+Email etiquette refers to following rules for grammar, tone, writing style, and purpose when writing emails professionally.

-Even in this age of information technology and rapid electronic communication, every individual has to follow certain email etiquette and ethics when interacting with the computer or any other gadget.
-There are various electronic communication sources, such as Email, Facebook, Twitter, Skype, etc. Today, email etiquette rules in the workplace are not just limited to sending an important piece of the message; its circumference has extended to a much wider boundary.
+Even in this age of information technology and rapid electronic communication, everyone must follow certain email etiquette and ethics when interacting with the computer or any other gadget—various electronic communication sources, such as Email, Facebook, Twitter, Skype, etc. Today, email etiquette rules in the workplace are not just limited to sending an important piece of the message; its circumference has extended to a much wider boundary.
 Email etiquettes apply to all, whether you are a working professional, an entrepreneur, or a student.
 Beyond doubt, email etiquettes in the workplace are one of the most common and effective means of communication.
 In fact, according to the survey, the number of email id users is sneaking up steadfastly.

 But of late, unfortunately, the email etiquette for business is getting into the threat zone with filthy language.
 It ultimately creates a negative impact and displays a lack of professionalism.